fs7fyqy553/letterboxd/README.md

 - The scraper is written in TypeScript and can be found at https://github.com/JamesGJ5/letterboxd-list-scraper
 - Backend is set up to regularly update the database but the updater isn't deployed yet for cost reasons
-- The backend contains an API which is currently used to serve film data to the frontend web game.
+- The backend contains an API which is currently used to serve film data to the frontend web game

 Ongoing: